-CS 3360 Concepts of Object Oriented Programming I (3)

-Provides students the opportunity to gain experience and training in an additional high level language.
+CS 3360 Concepts of Object Oriented Programming I (3) Provides students the opportunity to gain experience and training in an additional high level language.
 The course focuses on advanced topics including classes, objects, interfaces, applications, encapsulation, exceptions, multithreading, graphics, exception handling, files, and streaming.
-Prerequisite: CS 2255
+Prerequisite: CS 2255.

-CS 3361 Concepts of Object Oriented Programming II (3)
+CS 3361 Concepts of Object Oriented Programming II (3) The conceptual framework for object-orient code presented through the use of some objectoriented language.
+Prerequisite: CS 3360.

 The conceptual framework for object-oriented programming and systems.
-Topics include classes, data hiding, modularity, inheritance, and reusable code presented through the use of some object-oriented language.
-Prerequisite: CS 3360
+Topics include classes, data hiding, modularity, inheritance, and reusable

-CS 3365 Introduction to Computer Organization and Architecture (3)

-Organization and operation of computer systems.
+- CS 3365 Introduction to Computer Organization and Architecture (3) Organization and operation of computer systems.
 Topics include hardware components of digital computers, micro-programming, memory management, interrupt organization, addressing modes, and instruction formats.
-Prerequisite: CS 3310

-CS 3370 Nature of Programming Languages (3)

-Basic principles and concepts of programming languages including what a programming language is, various paradigms that a language can follow, and how its syntactical and semantic structures can be specified.
-The traditional object-oriented paradigm will be presented as well as non-traditional paradigms based on symbolic logic (logic programming) and on functions in lambda calculus (functional programming).
+Prerequisite: CS 3310 - CS 3370 Nature of Programming Languages (3) Basic principles and concepts of programming languages including what a programming language is, various paradigms that a language can follow, and how its syntactical and semantic structures can be specified.
+The traditional object-oriented paradigm will be presented as well as nontraditional paradigms based on symbolic logic (logic programming) and on functions in lambda calculus (functional programming).
 Prerequisite: CS 3323 or 3330.